armed/elm-hn-client/README.md

 ## HN web client written using Elm language v0.17

 Still work in progress project.
+Displays first 30 top news and updates in realtime.

 To run: